Relaxed Equilibria for Time-Inconsistent Markov Decision Processes: Introduction

 All the above, established in discrete time, can be extended to continuous time.
-For entropy-regularized continuous-time MDP, relaxed equilibria can again be characterized as fixed points of an operator of the Gibbs-measure form; see Proposition \ref{propconti.entropy.cha} and Corollary~\ref{coro:Psi'}.
-The existence of a relaxed equilibrium under entropy regularization is accordingly established in Theorem~\ref{thm1}.
-Finally, we approximate a continuous-time MDP by a sequence of its entropy-regularized versions, with diminishing degree of regularization, and find that the sequence of relaxed equilibria (one for each entropy-regularized MDPs) converges to a relaxed equilibrium for the original MDP; see Theorem~\ref{thm.lambdaconvergence.continuous}.
-Note that our continuous-time results are reconciled with those in discrete time: as shown in Theorem~\ref{thm.discts.convergence}, when the time step tends to zero, relaxed equilibria in discrete time converge to one in continuous time.
+For entropy-regularized continuous-time MDP, {regular relaxed equilibria} can again be characterized as fixed points of an operator of the Gibbs-measure form; see Proposition \ref{propconti.entropy.cha} and Corollary~\ref{coro:Psi'}.
+The existence of a {regular relaxed equilibrium} is accordingly established in Theorem~\ref{thm1}.
+Finally, we approximate a continuous-time MDP by a sequence of its entropy-regularized versions, with diminishing degree of regularization, and find that the sequence of {regular relaxed equilibria} (one for each entropy-regularized MDPs) converges to a relaxed equilibrium for the original MDP; see Theorem~\ref{thm.lambdaconvergence.continuous}.
+Note that our continuous-time results are reconciled with those in discrete time: as shown in Theorem~\ref{thm.discts.convergence}, when the time step tends to zero, {(regular)} relaxed equilibria in discrete time converge to one in continuous time.

-Our mathematical setup generalizes that in \cite{HZ21}, where controlled Markov chains (in both discrete and continuous time) are considered under non-exponential discounting.
-Specifically, one controls transition probabilities directly (i.e., an action is simply a vector of transition probabilities) in \cite{HZ21}, while we allow for general actions that may affect transition probabilities in a much more subtle way.
-In addition, \cite{HZ21} focuses on deterministic policies (i.e., standard controls), while we include randomized ones (i.e., relaxed controls).
-A key result in \cite{HZ21} states that a standard equilibrium exists, under a suitable condition on the transition probabilities and reward function; moreover, if such a condition fails, a standard equilibrium may not exist in general.
+Our mathematical setup generalizes that in \citet{HZ21}, where controlled Markov chains (in both discrete and continuous time) are considered under non-exponential discounting.
+Specifically, one chooses transition probabilities directly (i.e., an action is simply a vector of transition probabilities) in \citet{HZ21}, while we allow for general actions that may affect transition probabilities in a much more subtle way; {see Remark~\ref{rem:more general p^u} for details.} In addition, \citet{HZ21} focuses on deterministic policies (i.e., standard controls), while we include randomized ones (i.e., relaxed controls).
+A key result in \citet{HZ21} states that a standard equilibrium exists, under a suitable condition on the transition probabilities and reward function; moreover, if such a condition fails, a standard equilibrium may not exist in general.
 This crucially explains the need of relaxed controls: unlike standard equilibria, a relaxed equilibrium generally exists, as proved in Theorems~\ref{thm.lambdaconvergence.discrete} and \ref{thm.lambdaconvergence.continuous}.
-Hence, in the face of general controlled transition probabilities and reward function, relaxed equilibria should certainly be considered; see Remarks~\ref{rem:relaxed needed} and \ref{rem:relaxed needed conti}.
+Hence, in the face of general controlled transition probabilities and reward function, relaxed equilibria should certainly be considered; see Remark~\ref{rem:relaxed needed} and the discussion below it.

 Interestingly, the need of relaxed controls is unique to the time-inconsistent case.
 In the time-consistent case of exponential discounting, even if one considers relaxed controls, the optimal value achieved by a relaxed control can always be achieved alternatively by a standard control---it is then necessary to consider only standard controls; see Remarks~\ref{rm.discrete} and \ref{rm.conti}.